lucasshaw12/bug_tracker/README.md

 Whenever a bug is completed successfully, the `complete bug` button should be selected.
 This will highlight the whole card in green, change the badge to `fixed` and show the `completed_on` date and time.
 Similarly, if the bug is closed without fixing it, the `close bug` button should be selected and the badge will state `closed without fix`.
 The bug card will be greyed and will also include the `completed_on` details.

+If a bug is closed from either being `completed` or `Closed without fix`, it is not longer editable.

 ### Testing and test coverage
 Run all tests with the command `python3 manage.py test`.